Board Member 101: HOA Leadership Roles and Duties

 “I don’t know if I have what it takes to be a strong leader in my association and bring about positive change.”

-So, regardless of whether you want to be the board president or the treasurer, developing your leadership skills can leave a positive impact on your community.
-To continue and enhance your leadership journey, let’s start with four essential steps.
+Whether you aspire to be a board president or treasurer, honing your leadership abilities can have a significant impact on your community.
+To fully develop and enhance your leadership journey, begin by taking these four essential steps.

 Step 1: Go Beyond Your Fiduciary Duties